First: Determine the best time for your internship

 14) Participate in monthly seminar meetings and submit academic assignments.
 Fifty percent of your grade will be based on your participation and your academic assignments.

-15) You are required to secure a SOC-approved internship, submit your Internship Authorization Form and internship description, and be enrolled in and complete MEDC 4950 (in this order) to receive academic credit for your internship.
+15) You are required to secure a SOC-approved internship, submit your Internship Authorization Form and internship description, and be enrolled in and complete MEDC 4950 Internship (formerly MEDC 4950 Practicum) (please follow steps in the order listed) to receive academic credit for your internship.